arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

 _Polygon_ coordinate arrays.

-- Polygons within the same MultiPolygon may not intersect i.e. the boundary of a polygon may not intersect both the interior and exterior of any other polygon.
+- Polygons within the same MultiPolygon may not intersect i.e. the boundary of a polygon may intersect neither the interior nor the exterior rings of any other polygon.
 - Polygons in the same MultiPolygon may not share edges, they may share coordinates
 - Polygons and rings must not be empty
+- Linear Rings **MUST** follow the right-hand rule for orientation (counterclockwise external rings, clockwise internal rings).

 Example with two polygons, the second one with a hole:
 ```json